 The King of Tyre was an evil man and a Freemason, and despite his friendship with King David (2 Samuel 5:11, 1 Kings 5:15) sent his son Solomon a double-edged sword in the person of Hiram Abif, whose mission was partly to entice the wise, young king into Freemasonry (he was only 20 years old when he ascended the throne as king of Israel).
 Hiram initiated Solomon to Freemasonry.

 Tyre, an island city, was a place governed by forces of evil, the domain of Satan, his angels and evil spirits.
-Because of this wickedness and the subsequent ensnaring of Yahweh’s people Israel through Freemasonry, Satan is referred to as the ‘King of Tyre’ in Ezekiel 28.
+Because of this wickedness and the subsequent ensnaring of Yahweh’s people Israel through Freemasonry, ‘King of Tyre’ in Isaiah 14 and ‘King of Babylon’ in Ezekiel 28.

 King Solomon abandoned the path of truth, encouraged the idolatrous rites of spurious Freemasonry, and, induced by the persuasions of those foreign wives and concubines whom he had espoused in his later days, he erected a fane for the celebration of these heathen mysteries, on one of the hills that overlooked the very same spot where, in his youth, he had consecrated a temple to the One True God; and led his people in apostasy.